 This is the first step in putting in place a flexible and comprehensive system.
 Many of our accessibility team’s resources are currently focused on adding what’s outlined in the Communications and Video Accessibility Act to the game.
 This will come with other accessibility improvements not specifically targeting colorblindness.

 Concern: Smoke propagation as it currently stands is unreliable and confusing.
 The core of the problem is that small interior environments do not work well with our current smoke propagation system to allow for realistic gas positioning.
 As a result, we often see smoke clipping issues which, in the case of Smoke’s gadget also causes damage.

-Challenge: We have previously explored solutions for smoke propagation by expanding on Capitão’s reworked smoke system.
+Challenge: We have previously explored solutions for smoke propagation by expanding on Capitão’s reworked fire propagation system.
 However, that system was not built to handle large layers of very dense gas like that of smoke grenades or Smoke’s gadget.
-Using Capitão’s smoke system on these kinds of smokes would cause massive drops in performance, negatively affecting gameplay and player experience.
+Using Capitão’s fire propagation system on these kinds of smokes would cause massive drops in performance, negatively affecting gameplay and player experience.

 Future: We have tried a few smaller fixes and workarounds on the system, but the results were unsatisfactory.
 We have concluded that we will need to overhaul the smoke propagation system, which will involve sizable work on the graphics and engine side to ensure good visual quality while maintaining a solid framerate.
 This is currently on hold until we have the time and resources to address it.
 We will communicate further when we have more to share.

 Concern: Various drone-related bugs will pop up from time to time.
 These are varied, but frustrating as droning and gathering intel is a big part of the game.

 Challenge: As the game grows, the drone system has become overly complex with many different moving parts.
 Sometimes, when making new changes to drones, we may unintentionally affect other parts of the system.